This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 Integrating a CDN (Content Delivery Network) is a great way to reduce the latency of static assets like images, CSS, and JS files.
 It helps to make your site load faster for your users.

-A CDN has multiple servers around the globe that cache the static assets (like images) from your site’s origin server.
-So when a user tries to visit your website, the CDN serves these assets from its and edge server closest to the user.
+A CDN has multiple servers around the globe that cache the static assets (like images) from your site's origin server.
+So when a user tries to visit your website, the CDN serves ets from its and edge server closest to the user.

 You might also like: